|

 Give your novel a sentence-level workout.
 Here are 6 common problems, and the solutions that will improve the flow of your fiction and make the prose pop.

-Review your novel for 6 common problems.
-None involve major rewriting, just relatively gentle recasts that will improve your prose significantly, and make your reader's experience more immersive.
+None of the following activities involve major rewriting, just relatively gentle recasts that will improve your prose significantly, and make your reader's experience more immersive.
+Here's what I suggest:

 Not all adverbs and adverbial phrases are bad.
 Suddenly, slightly, slowly, nervously, calmly, quietly can be effective if used now and then.